 The spring season also saw a pair of upsets over the nation’s top-15 (No. 12 William & Mary and No. 14 Baylor).
 With a pair of NCAA Tournament appearances under her watch (the other in 2003), the 2007 spring saw then-sophomore Monica Milewski become only the fourth woman in school history to earn a berth into the NCAA Singles Tournament and the first in 22 years.
 She would go on to earn an All-Big 12 singles first team unanimously by the conference coaches.

-She has coached 50 All-Pac-12/Big 12 Academic team selections (36 first team), 24 ITA Scholar-Athletes (equivalent to Academic All-Americans), 15 conference first-team, nine conference position champions, five ITA All-Academic Teams, and two nationally ranked doubles teams that finished among the top-50.
+Kenneally has coached 52 All-Pac-12/Big 12 Academic team selections (35 first team), 36 ITA Scholar-Athletes (equivalent to Academic All-Americans), 17 all-conference first-team selections, nine conference position champions, five ITA All-Academic Teams, one ITA National Sportsmanship Award (2005-06), and two nationally ranked doubles teams that finished among the top-50.

 In 2008, Kenneally was awarded the Colorado Professional Tennis Registry’s (PTR) Member of the Year.
 The award is based on efforts to help the game of tennis grow and for being an outstanding member of the PTR organization.

-In November 2006, Kenneally earned her most prestigious honor off the court being named the Intermountain Region USTA/ITA Community Service Award.
-Kenneally was one of 15 coaches honored for significant contributions in developing community-based tennis programs throughout the community.
+In November 2006, Kenneally earned her most prestigious honor off the court, being named the Intermountain Region USTA/ITA Community Service Award.
+Kenneally was one of 15 coaches honored for significant contributions in developing community-based tennis programs throughout the country.

 Oklahoma finished 16-11 in 1999, wrapping up the season as a runner-up to Texas in the 1999 Big 12 Tournament.
 At the end of the 1996-97 season, Kenneally was named an ITA Regional Assistant of the Year, one of only six Division I assistant coaches in the nation to receive that honor.